Rockstar San Diego: Entry into video games (1993–2000)

-As part of Nintendo's "Dream Team", the company developed two sports games featuring the American baseball player Ken Griffey Jr.—Major League Baseball and Slugfest—which were released for the Nintendo 64 in 1998 and 1999, respectively.
+As part of Nintendo's "Dream Team", the company developed two sports games featuring the American baseball player Ken Griffey Jr.—Major League Baseball Featuring Ken Griffey Jr. and Ken Griffey Jr.'s Slugfest—released for the Nintendo 64 in 1998 and 1999, respectively.
 Although critics praised both games, Angel decided against making further sports titles, declaring that Angel Studios was "not a sports company".
 The studio continued its work for the Nintendo 64, collaborating with the Nintendo designer Shigeru Miyamoto on a vehicular combat game titled Buggie Boogie.
 Miyamoto issued three-month contracts to the company, not retaining any documents and returning every three months to check on the game's progress.
 Angel Studios spent 45 days creating a "design bible" for its first meeting with Miyamoto, who rejected it and asked the studio to "find the fun" over the next three months.
 The game would have seen vehicles consume each other, absorbing their DNA to obtain their powers.
 After six to nine months, the title was canceled as Nintendo prioritized a prototype of Diddy Kong Racing.
 Angel Studios was left with a "well-polished" tech demo it used to pitch its development services to other publishers.
 Upon Miyamoto's request, the team began working on a fantasy golf game.

 In late 1997, Angel Studios was contracted to develop a port of Capcom's PlayStation game Resident Evil 2 for the Nintendo 64.
 According to Angel, this was the first collaboration between Capcom and a video game company outside Japan.
 The development had a budget of and the work was done in two years by nine full-time developers.
 The port was released in November 1999 and was considered a success: The studio condensed the game's data to less than 10% of its original size, fitting the original version's two compact discs onto a single Nintendo 64 cartridge.
 In a 2018 retrospective on Resident Evil 2 and its ports, Eurogamers John Linneman called the conversion "one of the most ambitious console ports of all time".
 Matt Casamassina of IGN opined the port marked the studio as fit to develop for Nintendo's recently announced Project Dolphin console, which became the GameCube.
 Angel attributed much of his company's early video game success to his good relationships with Asian publishers.